 Some more questions to answer when deciding which side work to take on:

 - Is the work you do (or plan to do) helping you build a client referral network that you’re proud of?

 - Are the physical products or services you’re selling right now fitting into the bigger picture?

 - Are you excited to show off what you’re currently working on?

 If you need to go back and regroup, now’s the time to do it!

 The good thing about treating your side hustle as a business is that you have a full-time job to fall back on for income if you need to strategize.

-Skipping out on easy money and fine tuning the service you offer, the products you produce, the clients you want serve, and the price point you accept will earn you much more real money in the long run.
+Skipping out on easy money and fine-tuning the service, the products, the clients you serve, and the price point you accept will earn you much more real money in the long run.

 Want more posts on earning money?

 - 20 Low-Stress Ways to Make Extra Money